eric-sclafani/website/src/assets/resume/resume.typ

   - Collaborated on a team of \~10 developers...

-  // TODO: add point about teamwork, user authorization with apps, REST APIs
+  // TODO: add point about teamwork, user authorization with apps, REST APIs, Charge Maintenance Tool

+  // IDEA: since many apps use same tech stack, separate the tech stack into its own point, and focus more on the application itself in the other bullet points?
+This is to reduce redundant points possibly

 ]